What to expect

 Day Three: Montejaque- Puerto de los Alamillos – Grazalema

 After breakfast we take our transfer towards the traditional “Pueblo Blanco” village of Montejaque.
 We begin todays walk from a track on the outskirts of the village.
 From here we take a number of trails slowly heading back towards Grazalema.
 Along this route we can see a different aspect to this mountain area where the different soil allows the spectacular cork oak forests to grow.
 We will see trees where the cork has been stripped and harvested which creates an impressive artistic landscape.
 Within the forest we will see an abundance of flora and fauna including the famous black iberian pigs, varieties of mushrooms and many different species of birds.
 This beautiful route follows along rivers and streams where we can see birds such as the colourful Bee eaters nesting on the banks of the stream.
 Following the theme of the previous day walks, we will see many Griffon vultures gliding over head as the Sierra Grazalema shelters the biggest colony of Griffon vultures in Europe!
-With their wingspan reaching almost 3 meters it’s an impressive sight to see.
+With their wingspan reaching almost 9.8 feet, it’s an impressive sight to see.

 We finally come to a wider path and a small bridge over the stream and from here, we walk up the path through a small mountain village until we take the road at Puerto de los Alamillos.
 A Bar is here where we can stop and enjoy a well-earned drink before we embark on the last section of our walk back to Grazalema.

-Walking Time 6 hours
+- Walking Time: 6 hours

-Transfer Time – 35 mins approx
+- Transfer Time: 35 mins approx

 - Breakfast & Dinner Included